SunnyApp/fluro/README.md

 <img src="https://storage.googleapis.com/product-logos/logo_fluro.png" width="220">
 <br/><br/>

-The brightest, hippest, coolest router for Flutter.
+(Based on) the brightest, hippest, coolest router for Flutter.

+The biggest change is the introduction of (optional) typed route params.
+You can still parse and route using urls, but you can also load a route using complex typed arguments.

+To assist with boilerplate code, the typed route system includes a code generator.

 [![Version](https://img.shields.io/badge/version-1.6.0-blue.svg)](https://pub.dartlang.org/packages/fluro)
 [![Build Status](https://travis-ci.org/theyakka/fluro.svg?branch=master)](https://travis-ci.org/theyakka/fluro)